haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 The problems are briefly as follows:

 #.
-Major version bumps every compiler release is an excusable nuisance.
+Major version bumps every compiler release is an inexcusable nuisance.

 #.
 No clear boundary between GHC private/unstable library support code and public/stable standard library interfaces.
    `CLC Issue #015`__.

 #.
-No clear portability guarantees with new targets like the web browser and Web Assembly System Interface (WASI).
+No clear portability guarantees with new supported platforms like the web browser and Web Assembly System Interface (WASI).

 #.
-Breaking changes (when we do want) have to coupled with GHC versions and not staggered is also painful.
+Breaking changes (when we do want them) have to be coupled with GHC versions and rather than staggered, which is painful.

 #.
-Popular and uncontroversial machinery like `Text` is not available from the standard library.
+Popular and uncontroversial machinery like ``Text`` is not available from the standard library.

 By reshuffling our interfaces and implementations a like, we should be able to solve all these problems.